Airtable/blocks/packages/blocks-testing/README.md

 # Introduction to writing automated tests for Airtable Apps

-Support for automated testing is currently under development, considered unstable, and intended for internal Airtable use only.
+Support for automated testing is currently in open beta.

 ## Implementation status